jmoush/PlayX/README.md

 VCC-VBUS
 GND-GND
 # Master and Slave Files
-The source code files is PA6.uvprojx which is located under the two folders named PA6-2022 Master v1.0 & PA6-2022 Slave v1.0.
+Their are two source code files which are contained in the two folders named PA6-2022 Master v1.0 & PA6-2022 Slave v1.0. with the project file being PA6.uvprojx.
 This project makes use of two Tiva TM4C123GXL boards and two HC-05 Bluetooth modules.
 The Master source code is intended to be flashed on a Tiva TM4C123GXL board connected to a HC-05 Bluetooth Module that is in master mode.
 The Slave source code is intended to be flashed on a Tiva TM4C123GXL board connected to a HC-05 Bluetooth Module that is in slave mode.